theacodes/blog.thea.codes/srcs/starfish-a-control-board-with-the-rp2040/index.md

   </kicad-schematic>
 </div>

 Once again utilizing the 74HC2G34 but this time as a high-to-low level translator ([U402]).
-This requires a little slight of hand- the inputs generally aren't supposed to go above V~CC~ (3.3 V in this case) but the datasheet clarifies:
+This requires a little sleight of hand- the inputs generally aren't supposed to go above V~CC~ (3.3 V in this case) but the datasheet clarifies:

 > The minimum input and output voltage ratings may be exceeded if the input and output current ratings are observed.